 Stress steaming due to the COVID-19 pandemic has contributed to unfortunate relational outcomes, including increased intention to terminate relationships (Li & Samp, 2020), and divorce (Kofman & Garfin, 2020).
-Since, close relationships are a vital source of support to deal with stress (Afifi et al., 2020), therefore couples who engage in constructing coping behavior and problem-solving communication can enjoy stability in their relationship (e.g., Woszidlo & Segrin.
+Since, close relationships are a vital source of support to deal with stress (Afifi et al., 2020), couples who engage in constructing coping behavior and problem-solving communication can enjoy stability in their relationship (e.g., Woszidlo & Segrin.
 2013).
 Results show that online romance has served to decrease loneliness for committed individuals, probably through enabling intimacy, trust, and communication satisfaction (Anderson & Emmers-Sommer, 2006).
-However, loneliness was found to show a positive relationship with online romance in the case of non-committed participants, one of the probable reasons being non-committed relationships do not serve to have much psychological and emotional involvement, therefore, these individuals, strive to fill the void of their loneliness through seeking romance online especially, at a time when physical and social distancing is being maintained.
-According to the social penetration theory (Altman & Taylor, 1973) as the relationship moves forward communication grows from shallow, non-intimate levels to deeper ones.
-However, when non-committed partners engage in an online romance with little to no chance to meet physically in the time of the pandemic, the scope for the relationship to move from a shallow level to deeper ones is unlikely.
+However, loneliness was found to show a positive relationship with online romance in the case of non-committed participants, one of the probable reasons being non-committed relationships do not serve to have much psychological and emotional involvement.
+Therefore, these individuals, strive to fill the void of their loneliness through seeking romance online especially, at a time when physical and social distancing is being maintained.
+According to the social penetration theory, (Altman & Taylor, 1973) as the relationship moves forward, communication grows from shallow, non-intimate levels to deeper ones.
+However, when non-committed partners engage in online romance with little to no chance to meet physically in the time of the pandemic, the scope for the relationship to move from a shallow level to deeper ones is unlikely.
 Also, an abundant amount of information is initially disclosed through an online profile which violates the norm of an appropriate amount of self-disclosure at the early stages of a relationship (Fox et al., 2013), and, there is no proper clarity, boundary, and guarantee with the information they share.
-Furthermore, as mentioned earlier, clarity, intimacy, and commitment are positive markers of change in relationship quality where romantic relationships have been defined and are not ambiguous (Knopp et al., 2020), suggesting that online romance for non-committed partners lack intimacy and deep attachments which committed partners to share.
+Furthermore, as mentioned earlier, clarity, intimacy, and commitment are positive markers of change in relationship quality where romantic relationships have been defined and are not ambiguous (Knopp et al., 2020), suggesting that online romance for non-committed partners lack intimacy and deep attachments which committed partners share.
 Further, moderation analysis supports the assumption that it is the commitment that works as a moderator between online romance and loneliness.